 These are the current members of the committee.
 Their main responsibility is management of the community democratic process and to ensure that topics accepted for public vote are clearly communicated to all stakeholders.
 Committee Members have a term limit of one year.

 ClassicPress is registered as Limited by Guarantee (a not-for-profit) in the United Kingdom.
 By law all companies registered must have a company Director, and these Directors have certain responsibilities that must be followed.
-ClassicPress has a single Director, Scott Bowler, who founded ClassicPress as a concept and as a company.
+ClassicPress began with a single Director, Scott Bowler, who founded ClassicPress as a concept and as a company.

-Scott Bowler retains all the rights reserved to a Director of a UK Limited by Guarantee as dictated by UK law.
+The Directors retain all the rights reserved to a Director of a UK Limited by Guarantee as dictated by UK law.

 A Voting Member is anyone who has registered to vote on a Topic.
 Anybody may register as a Voting Member, but they must use their real identity and only vote on a topic once.

 The Founding Committee Members are those who formed the initial committee for ClassicPress.
 These initial committee members were chosen by Scott Bowler (Director) and were also nominated by existing committee members.
 Founding Members can make decisions prior to the launch of v1 without a public vote.
 This is largely to make sure we can get v1 out the door quickly.
 Past v1, decisions made by this Founding Committee can be overruled following the democratic process of ClassicPress.

 Anybody can make a suggestion for ClassicPress via our Petition website.
 Once you’ve made your suggestion it will be open to comment and initial voting by the community.
 If it reaches the Support Threshold it will be converted to a Topic and opened to a Vote.
 If the majority of the Voting Members vote in favour, your suggestion will be implemented.

 It’s important to note that anybody can become a Voting Member, so you can also make your voice heard on existing suggestions.